Secure by Design

 - for many x86 servers and hypervisors, additional priced products are required to achieve a greater level of security.

-- those priced offerings may not have the capabilities that come with the basic System z server and z/VM hypervisor from IBM.
+- those priced offerings may not have the capabilities that come with the basic IBM Z server and z/VM hypervisor from IBM.

 Scaling of solutions adds complexity to x86 operations